motokimura/spacenet8_solution_5th-place/README.md

 - I started by looking at all tiles in the dataset with the images and labels side by side.
 I noticed that some tiles had errors in the annotations.
 I decided to exclude these tiles from training and validation.
 - At the same time, I noticed that in tiles with two post-event images, there were cases where one of the post-event images was almost completely black, severely misaligned with the pre-event image, or covered by clouds.
 I calculated the MSE (mean squared error) between the pre-event image and each of the post-event images, and only used the post-event image with the smaller MSE in order to discard such inappropriate post-event images.
 - I also found that there were relatively few flood labels in the dataset and that in some tiles flood pixels are concentrated at the edges of the image.
 To increase the data, I generated new training samples by joining four adjacent tiles together.
 Note that such "mosaicing" was done only for the training set, and the inference was done independently for each tile in the test set.
-- For algorithm development, given the relatively short competition period, I decided to follow the pipeline used in the baseline solution (building and road detection by U-Net, flood detection by Siamese U-Net, and post-processing) and focus on improving the U-Net and Siamese U-Net models.
+- For algorithm development, given the relatively short competition period, I decided to follow the pipeline used in the baseline solution (building and road detection by U-Net, flood detection by Siamese U-Net, and post-processing) and focus on improving the models.
 - When the dataset is relatively small, the random seed used in training can have a significant impact on the validation metric [as pointed out by SpaceNet-6 winner zbigniewwojna](https://github.com/SpaceNetChallenge/SpaceNet_SAR_Buildings_Solutions/blob/master/1-zbigniewwojna/README.md).
 I used fixed seed for each fold so that I could compare the results more accurately.
 - For both U-Net and Siamese U-Net models, I tried various backbone networks (e.g., EfficientNet, EfficientNetV2, RegNet, etc.) and found EfficientNet was the best.
 I experimented with EfficientNet-B3 to try various training configurations in a shorter period, and switched to EfficientNet-B5/B6 in the latter half of the competition.
-- For the Siamese U-Net models used for flood detection, the validation metric varied significantly from epoch to epoch.
+- For the Siamese U-Net models used for the flood detection, the validation metric varied significantly from epoch to epoch.
 I found that applying EMA (exponential moving averaging) to the model weights and using larger (7x7) kernel in the penultimate convolution layer could mitigate the instability to some extent.
-I also tried tuning lr schedules and different optimizers but none of them helped.
+I also tried tuning lr schedule and different optimizers but they did not help.
 - A week before the competition deadline, I noticed that finetuning SpaceNet-5 and xView2 winners' pretrained models significantly improved the scores, so I added these pretrained models to the ensemble.
 - To optimize the post-processing, I used the visualization tool provided by the competition organizer.
-I attempted to improve the baseline post-processing algorithm, but since it was already well tuned, only a few changes were made, such as adjusting the detection thresholds.
+I attempted to improve the baseline post-processing algorithm, but because it was already well tuned, only a few changes were made such as adjusting the detection thresholds.

 ## 3. Final Approach